-This course benefits individuals responsible for configuring and monitoring EX Series switches.
+This course benefits individuals responsible for configuring and monitoring EX Series switches running Junos ELS.

 Students should have basic networking knowledge and an understanding of the Open Systems Interconnection (OSI) reference model and the TCP/IP protocol suite.
-Students should also attend the Introduction to the Junos Operating System (IJOS) and the Junos Routing Essentials (JRE) courses prior to attending this class.
+Students should also attend the Introduction to the Junos Operating System (IJOS) course prior to attending this class.

 After successfully completing this course, you should be able to: